cnguyen123/fast-MPN-COV/README.md

 #### for finetuning our fast MPN-COV model
 1. Download the initial weights from [here] (https://drive.google.com/open?id=19TWen7p9UDyM0Ueu9Gb22NtouR109C6j)
 2. export R50=/the/path/to/mpncovresnet50-15991845.pth
-3. Note if the program donot run due to error of torch.load(Path(model_dir)).
-It is required to set an absolute path for model_dir here!
+(Note if the program doesnot run due to error of torch.load(Path(R50)).
+It is required to set an absolute path for R50 here!)
 4. `cp finetune/finetune.sh ./`
 5.  modify the dataset path in `finetune.sh`
 6. `sh finetune.sh`